pesvil/matrinetR/README.md

 </details>

 ## Matridata
 MatrinetR extends the original protein-level network analysis of MatriNet into a gene-level and provides pre-processed gene expression and clinical data for 23 tumor types from The Cancer Genome Atlas (TCGA) and corresponding normal (GTEx) tissues from the Genotype-Tissue Expression (GTEx) database.
-Since this provides an indidividual level expression data, a wide variety of different network estimation method can be applied.
+Since this provides an individual level expression data, a wide variety of different network estimation methods can be applied.
 With gene-level data, matridata object is consisting of three separate dataframes of preprocessed mRNA data, that are used in different ways in the network estimation process: